 An overview of programs serving children from birth to three years of age.
-The course will include the study of developmentally appropriate practices for the birth 3 age group, the implication of heath and wellness issues for this age group and a review of quality programs which serve this age group.
+The course will include the study of developmentally appropriate practices for the birth - three age group, the implications of health and wellness issues for this age group and a review of quality programs which serve this age group.
 Current issues related to the care and education of infants and toddlers will also be examined.
 Observations of and participation with children from birth to age three will be a part of this course.
-Prerequisite: PSY 212, ECE 213 or concurrent enrollment.
+Prerequisite: PSY 212, ECE 213, or concurrent enrollment.

 An overview of preschool programs serving children from two through five years of age, including the study of developmentally appropriate practices and integrated curriculum development.
 The course will also focus on adapting instructional materials and planning appropriate experiences for young children with disabilities.
 The affective nature of young learners will be examined and used as a foundation for anti-bias curriculum.
 Instructional activities will be planned and implemented with preschool children.
 Prerequisite: ECE 213, PSY 212.

 This course is designed to develop a philosophy of education which places emphasis on creativity and on the integration of art, music and drama experiences into the curriculum.
 Students will explore the classroom teacher’s role in supporting the development of creativity through arts integration.
-Students will plan and implement art, music and drama activities appropriate for use with prekindergarten through primary age children.
-Prerequisite: ECE 213, 324 or 326, and admission to teacher education.
+Students will plan and implement art, music and drama activities appropriate for use with prekindergarten through primary-age children.
+Prerequisite: ECE 213, 324/524 or 326/526, and admission to teacher education.